fac30/PLOG_Itziar/Week_05.md

 ## Assessment
  ### 1. Show evidence of some of the learning outcomes you have achieved this week.

-This week in Execute Program I have been toggling between Everyday Typescript and Concurrencies.
+This week in Execute Program I have been toggling between Everyday Typescript and JavaScript Concurrency.
 I think this is the first week that I enjoyed having those 45 minutes of music and concentrating on learning, rather than feeling I am wasting time that I could be using doing the project.

 ## Everyday Typescript